Dr. Alex Stone, DPT, CSCS

 What does cupping therapy do?

-Cupping therapy is an ancient Chinese treatment used to loosen up the fascia around muscles by pulling on the skin rather than pressing against it.
+Cupping therapy is an ancient Chinese treatment that uses pulling on the skin rather than pressing against it to loosen the fascia around the muscles.

-It helps in muscle recovery by releasing pressure within the connective tissues and promoting blood flow.
+It helps muscle recovery by releasing pressure within the connective tissues and promoting blood flow.

 What are some proven health benefits of cupping therapy backed by scientific studies?

 Cupping therapy is known to provide numerous health benefits.
-It can help relieve symptoms of fibromyalgia, lower cholesterol levels, and treat skin conditions like acne and shingles.
+It can help relieve fibromyalgia symptoms, lower cholesterol levels, and treat skin conditions like acne and shingles.

 Additionally, suction cup therapy is beneficial for relieving muscle tension, improving sports recovery, and managing chronic pain.
 Many people find it effective in alleviating lower back pain and even reducing heavy metal levels in the blood.